nachomartinezl/sentiment_analysis/README.md

-# Sprint Project 06: Sentiment Analysis with NLP
+# Sentiment Analysis with NLP
 > Sentiment Analysis on Movies Reviews

 ## Install